FarhangAmaji/versatileAnn/README.md

 This project aims to provide utility tools that streamline the development of models, particularly those in the realm of deep learning.
 As the name `"VersatileAnn"` suggests, the project strives to be beneficial across different deep learning subfields, including natural language processing (NLP), computer vision, forecasting, and other more general use cases.
 Not only can it be useful for people to `simply try out some models`, but it's designated to be especially handy for `AI researchers` who require a robust and efficient development environment.

-The project comprises 5 distinct sections: `dataPrep`, `commonDatasets`, `brazingTorch`, `models`, and `machineLearning`. `BrazingTorch` and `machineLearning` offer valuable resources for individuals aspiring to delve into development and utilizing deep learning and machine learning approaches, respectively.
+The project comprises 5 distinct sections: `dataPrep`, `commonDatasets`, `brazingTorch`, `models` and `machineLearning`. `BrazingTorch` and `machineLearning` offer valuable resources for individuals aspiring to delve into development and utilizing deep learning and machine learning approaches, respectively.

 However, the `models`, `dataPrep` and `commonDatasets` sections are currently `specialized` for `forecasting`. `models` contains many of forecasting `state of the art` models.
 It's worth noting that NLP falls under the category of models dealing with `sequential data`, where information is processed in a specific order.
 This alignment allows VersatileAnn to be particularly useful for `NLP models`.
 The project holds potential for incorporating novel ideas similar to the existing ones, but these are yet to be implemented for other subfields.

-kkk this project has really some cool unique features which don't exist elsewhere.

 Additionally, VersatileAnn aims to provide an easy-to-use tool for testing various machine learning models with different hyperparameters.
 This functionality can significantly save development time and effort by streamlining the process of identifying the optimal configuration for a specific model.

+This project is quite extensive, with over 15,000 lines of code.
+While this summary highlights some key features, there are many `more unique functionalities and options` available.
+These features are not only `well-tested` with more than 300 unit tests, but also designed to `save` you significant `development time`.
+By incorporating these functionalities, you can `avoid errors` through the built-in error handling mechanisms.
+For a deeper dive, `each section` within the project has its own dedicated **readme.md** file explaining these features in detail.
+Additionally, these `sections` are designed to `work together` seamlessly, leveraging each other's functionalities.

 ## sections

-Note each section has its own **readme.md**.

 ### brazingTorch

 `brazingTorch` was developed here in this project, but as it offers valuable functionalities for the broader deep learning community, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch

-it can be found at `/brazingTorchFolder` .
+it can be found at `/brazingTorchFolder`.

 #### Cool features: